mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    source or destination VRF's.

-   This shortcut syntax mode is not compatible with the explicit `import vpn` and `export vpn` statements for the two VRF's involved.
+   This shortcut syntax mode is not compatible with the explicit ``import vpn`` and ``export vpn`` statements for the two VRF's involved.
    The CLI will disallow attempts to configure incompatible leaking modes.

+.. clicmd:: import vrf route-map NAME

+   Specifies an optional route-map to be applied to routes imported using the ``import vrf VRFNAME`` shortcut syntax.

 .. clicmd:: bgp retain route-target all